NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 detail will be blurred.
 Here we used the Lunar Lambertian model.
 The meaning of the other ``sfs`` options can be looked up in :numref:`sfs`.

-An experimetanl approach for making the crater bottoms not flat is to use options along the lines of::
+An experimental approach for making the crater bottoms not flat is to use options along the lines of::

     --curvature-in-shadow 0.4 --curvature-in-shadow-weight 0.7 \
     --lit-curvature-dist 20 --shadow-curvature-dist 20

-but this only somewhat satisactory and a lot of tuning of these numbers should be done.
+but this only somewhat satisfactory and a lot of tuning of these numbers should be done.

 In the next sections, where SfS will be done with multiple images,